Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 summary

 In this tutorial, you reviewed the Sophia Student Honor Code and the definition of plagiarism.
 You learned how to detect plagiarism, about the consequences of detected plagiarism, and what to do if you want to scan prior to submission.
 Then you learned the key methods for avoiding plagiarism, including summarizing, paraphrasing, and quoting to incorporate evidence from other sources into an essay or presentation, and using in-text and reference page citations to give credit to original authors.
-Finally, you were directed to Sophia's Citation Help tutorial for assistance with citations and APA style.
+Finally, you learned when to cite and practiced applying that knowledge to different examples.
 Good luck completing your Touchstone!